Electricity policy of Alberta: Coal

 The Sheerness Generating Station, near Hanna.
 Commissioned in 1986, the 760-MW coal-fired power plant was a joint venture between ATCO and TransAlta.
 It underwent a coal-to-gas conversion.

 Ninety per cent of Canada's usable coal resources, including different grades of coal, ranking from lignite the lower grade to semianthracite, are found in the Western Canadian Sedimentary Basin (WCSB), which underlie the three Western provinces of Alberta, British Columbia, and Saskatchewan.
 Lignite, which is used mainly for electricity generation, is easy to mine and has been used in Alberta since the 1800s to produce electricity.

 Coal-fired power plants burning coal to generate electricity were the "backbone" of Alberta's electricity system.

 The IEA reported that Alberta had the second highest GHG emission levels in Canada (190 Mt) represented 27% of Canada's total emissions.
 Only Ontario was higher with 234 Mt accounting for 33% of the nation's emissions in 2006.
 In 2007, a new policy was introduced to reduce GHG emissions by 12% starting with large emitters like coal-fired power plants, pulp mills and oil sands projects.
 Alberta was the first jurisdiction in North America to introduce a carbon taxthe Specified Gas Emitters Regulation, or SGER was considered to be a success story.

 Installed capacity reached 12,834 megawatts in 2009, with coal (5,692 MW) and natural gas (5,189 MW) representing the bulk of the province's generation fleet.

 In 2013, Alberta's generation mix continued to be "dominated by coal" at 55%, natural gas at 35%, and renewable and alternative sources at 11%, which included "wind, hydro, biomass and co-generation", according to the 2017 International Energy Agency (IEA) report.
-(Note: The International Energy Agency (IEA) is a autonomous intergovernmental organisation of the Organisation for Economic Co-operation and Development (OECD) which was established in 1974 in response to the 1973 oil crisis) The next biggest source of electricity came from natural gas which had increased its representation from at 29% in 2004 to 35% in 2013.
+(Note: The International Energy Agency (IEA) is an autonomous intergovernmental organisation of the Organisation for Economic Co-operation and Development (OECD) which was established in 1974 in response to the 1973 oil crisis) The next biggest source of electricity came from natural gas which had increased its representation from at 29% in 2004 to 35% in 2013.
 By 2013, renewable and alternative energy represented 11% of the generation mix and included wind farms, hydroelectric, biomass and co-generation.